-- To preside over Community Board meetings in the absence of the Chairperson, ensuring that the business of the meeting is carried out in an orderly manner and enforcing standing orders as required. - To liaise with council officials/management for setting the content of the agenda and priorities with the Chairperson. - To act in accordance with the community board or council's code of conduct. - To represent the community board on council committees, community organisations and meetings with external partners. - In the Chairperson's absence to chair public meetings seeking the community's input
+- To preside over community board meetings and ensure that the business of the meeting is carried out in an orderly manner and enforce standing orders as required. - To liaise with council officials/management for setting the content of the agenda and priorities. - To act in accordance with the community board or council's code of conduct. - To represent the community board on council committees, community organizations and meetings with external partners. - To chair public meetings seeking the community's input into community issues and council's LTCCP, planning and strategy development processes, policies and bylaws.

-- into community issues and council's LTCCP, planning and strategy development processes, policies and bylaws. - To have the community board agenda provide an opportunity for deputations from individuals, residents associations, community organisations, and the Police. - To ensure effective and efficient communications and co-ordination between elected members, staff, and members of the public. - To be the media spokesperson for the community board promoting the role and decision making of the board in the absence of the Chairperson.
+- To have the community board agenda provide an opportunity for deputations from individuals, residents' associations, community organisations, and the Police. - To ensure effective and efficient communications and co-ordination between elected members, staff, and members of the public. - To be the media spokesperson for the community board promoting the role and decision-making of the board.